-In this hour-long, on-demand, interactive webinar from the Consortium on Reaching Excellence in Education (CORE), Dean Ballard, CORE’s Director of Mathematics, reflects on why students often have difficulty solving math word problems, reviews research around mathematical problem-solving, and models proven techniques for teaching math word problems to students.
+In this hour-long, on-demand, interactive webinar from CORE, Inc., Dean Ballard, CORE’s Director of Mathematics, reflects on why students often have difficulty solving math word problems, reviews research around mathematical problem-solving, and models proven techniques for teaching math word problems to students.

 Watch the video above and read below to preview the webinar and what Ballard discusses in it about how to teach kids to solve math word problems, and even more specifically, how to teach elementary math word problems.